JohnGrime/MolecularUtilities/Programs/README.md

 	 bin/AxisAlign PDB_sources/2ymk.B.pdb y x z "name=CA"

 Here, we define a filter such that only the atoms with the name `CA` (i.e., carbon alpha atoms) are used to calculate the molecular axes.
-The results are shown below, where the initial structure is rendered in green and the aligned structure is in red.
+The results are shown below, where the initial structure is rendered in red and the aligned structure is in green.
 At the lower left of the image can be seen a set of axis indicators, where Cartesian x-, y- and z-axes are shown using red, green, and blue arrows respectively.

 ![aligned structure](../Images/AA_1.png)

 ## <a name="BestStructuralMatch"></a> BestStructuralMatch

-This program finds the molecular structure in a data set that has the lowest root-mean-squared deviation (RMSD) from a reference structure.
+This program finds the molecular structure in a data set that has the lowest root-mean-squared deviation (RMSD) from a reference structure after superposing the two structures onto one another such that RMSD is minimized as much as possible.

 This functionality is useful to identify one or more "typical" conformations of a molecule, given an ensemble of structures.

-Running the program with no command line options revelas a brief user guide:
+Running the program with no command line options reveals a brief user guide:

 	MolecularUtilities $ bin/BestStructuralMatch
 	Usage: bin/BestStructuralMatch reference.pdb set_size data.pdb [filter_name=v1,v2,...] [filter_name=v1,v2,...]